Uninett/nav-container/README.md

 you go container-based, it doesn't make much sense to control individual NAV services by starting up a shell process inside an existing container to do so.

-The `graphite` container is defined by the development version provided in NAV's source code, and consists of a single `carbon-cache` daemon listening to standard ports 2003 and 2004, and a `graphite-web` process on port 8000 (as of NAV 4.7.1).
-All processes are supervised by `supervisord`.
-NAV's example configuration for carbon storage schemas and aggregation rules are installed into the image directly from the NAV source code.
+A fully distributed/scalable Graphite infrastructure is not provided, but the two minimum requirements of a `carbon-cache` daemon and a `graphite-web` interface is provided by two separate containers.
+These two containers will share a storage volume mounted from a third container.
+NAV's recommended configuration for carbon storage schemas and aggregation rules are installed into the `carbon-cache` image directly from the NAV source code.

+https://github.com/Banno/graphite-setup was a good inspiration, and should be looked at if you want to scale out your Graphite install.

 The `postgres` container is a bog standard `postgres` image from the Docker Hub.